btdobbs/AI/Project/02/README.md

 - +1 for an average score of at least 500, +2 for an average score of at least 1000 (including scores on lost games)
 - +1 if your games take on average less than 30 seconds on the autograder machine, when run with `--no-graphics`.
 - The additional points for average score and computation time will only be awarded if you win at least 5 times.
-- Please do not copy any files from Project 1, as it will not pass the autograder on Gradescope.
+- Please do not copy any files from Project 1, as it will not pass the autograder.

 You can try your agent out under these conditions with